oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 **Note**: If you just registered and followed the steps provided in the confirmation email, after you confirm your email you should be automatically logged in to Code Console.
 If that's the case you can skip to **Step 3**.

-1. Go to [https://code-console.cerner.com/](https://code-console.cerner.com/) and click on "**Log In**", either from the header or the main page:
+1. Go to [https://code-console.cerner.com/](https://code-console.cerner.com/) and click on "**Log In**", either from the header or the main page.

    ![Login buttons located in the header on in the card from the main page](images/login-buttons.png)

-2. Fill out the login form:
+2. Fill out the login form.

    Enter your email address on which you have an account created